 Using the target icon on the lower-left of your status update box, you can filter out certain members of your audience you don’t want to see your post; this will allow you to post better-focused content and attract more followers who are genuinely interested in your brand.

-78. Favor quality over quantity.
+78. Favour quality over quantity.

-Facebook has made a number of recent algorithm changes designed to decrease the prevalence of content from brands and organizations in user newsfeeds, in favor of posts from other individuals.
+Facebook has made a number of recent algorithm changes designed to decrease the prevalence of content from brands and organizations in user newsfeeds, in favour of posts from other individuals.
 For many publishers and brands, this was a serious blow; however, it’s possible to overcome this obstacle.

 If you want to maximize your visibility for new audiences, adjust your focus to quality over quantity.
 When it comes to organic visibility in newsfeeds, like potential, and share potential, it’s far better to have one truly remarkable piece of content than dozens of filler posts.
 Find a way to stand out.